PacktPublishing/starter-blog/README.md

 ### Using React Helmet to add metadata
 **What was covered in this section:**
-* Installing the gatsby-plugin-react-helmet and discussing why we need it.
+* Installing gatsby-plugin-react-helmet and discussing why we need it.
 * Creating out seo.js file and adding some basic content
-* Add our new SEO component to our blog
+* Adding our new SEO component to our blog

 **Code you won't want to type:**
 ```